loteoo/hyperstatic-demo/src/app/pages/Home/home.md

 ## Pre-rendering

-Pre-rendering the site is actually optionnal.
+Pre-rendering the site is actually optional.
 The entire site will still work perfectly without it, but doing it still has some nice benefits.

 Even if Hyperapp's tiny size and quick rendering brings your TTI to a negligable number, there will always be users with slow network connections and low-end devices who will benefit from this.